 This plant shouldn't be fed too often.
 It's really not going to help too much.
 If you do want to use fertilizer, use it during the growing season (the summer) and use general plant fertilizer.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, let me know on Instagram or Twitter and I'll do my best to help you.Posted on: May 15th, 2019
+If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: May 15th, 2019